CARING FOR YOUR HAND FORGED KNIFE

 Avoid putting your knife in the dishwasher or leaving it in the sink.
 Once you're done using your knife, wash it with mild soap and dry it with a non-abrasive towel.

-Don't store your knife in a drawer with your other utensils, as this can cause the blade to become scratched and damaged.
+Do not store your knife in a drawer with your other utensils, as this can cause the blade to become scratched and damaged.
 Instead, store it on a magnetic knife rack or in a block.
+Anyways these knives are way to gorgeous to be locked away for all to see.

 Always use a cutting board, and be mindful of its materials.
 A marble cutting board may be too harsh for your knife.
 Instead, opt for a plastic or wood board.